tejuscs/adb_azure/connect-to-swingbech-app/connect-to-swingbech-app.md

 ## Introduction

-In this lab we will install and configure a workload generation tool called Swingbench.
+This lab walks you thorugh how to installat and configure a workload generation tool called Swingbench and monitor the performance of Autonomous Database.

 Estimated Time: 10 minutes